Kingdom Hearts HD 2.8 Final Chapter Prologue: Reception

-Kingdom Hearts HD 2.8 Final Chapter Prologue received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Kingdom Hearts HD 2.8 Final Chapter Prologue received "generally favorable" reviews, according to video game review aggregator platform Metacritic.
 It sold 137,797 copies within its first week of release in Japan.

 Reviewers universally praised the graphical re-creation of Kingdom Hearts: Dream Drop Distance on the PlayStation 4 from its origins on the Nintendo 3DS.
 USgamer referred to the game's conversion from one optimized for a two-screen portable game system to a console one as "lovely".
 Game Informer was also impressed by the visual improvements made from the game's rerelease.
 However, GameSpot criticized the lack of any other changes to the title, such as populating the game's "overly roomy, empty worlds".
 USgamer also praised the title A Fragmentary Passage for being a sort of tech demo of Kingdom Hearts III.

 Critics had mixed feelings about the value of the collection and its stories.
 Jonathan Dornbush of IGN said that the collection is "a great glimpse at what's to come, but the return to the past is an at-times unsatisfying appetizer".
 GamesRadars Anthony John Agnello concurred, said that "Kingdom Hearts HD 2.8: Final Chapter Prologue is essential for the faithful, flummoxing for newcomers, and a promising start to the series' life on PS4".
 Chris Carter from Destructoid called the title "a solid game that definitely has an audience.
 Might lack replay value, could be too short and there are some hard-to-ignore faults, but the experience is fun".

 Some reviewers such as Push Square did find things to praise about the collection such as getting the chance to explore resolutions to the many cliffhangers left by the previous Kingdom Hearts games.
 RPGamer stated that if anyone wished to understand what happened plot-wise between Kingdom Hearts II and Kingdom Hearts III, the game collection was essential.
-The Independent praised the gameplay of An Fragmentary Passage as "gorgeous" and called Aqua's journey through the Hall of Magic Mirrors "devilishly fun".
+The Independent praised the gameplay of A Fragmentary Passage as "gorgeous" and called Aqua's journey through the Hall of Magic Mirrors "devilishly fun".
 GameSpot also praised the compilation's inclusion of new stories, and Game Informer called the titles "good preparation for what's ahead".

 Other reviewers, however, found the stories confusing and felt the game was merely a teaser for Kingdom Hearts III.
 Ars Technica called the three titles unconnected in any way to each other.
 They also cited their confusion with the story of Dream Drop Distance, calling it "hard-to-follow gibberish with flashbacks, flashbacks within flashbacks".
 USgamer called the compilation "one big teaser" for Kingdom Hearts III.
 Game Informer also believed that the title was yet another game meant to kill time before the release of the at the time unreleased Kingdom Hearts III.